Medications can both improve and save lives, but there is a hidden danger that can lead to dire consequences — the risk of medication non-adherence.

 Tip: Look into mail order prescriptions that are delivered to the home, or contact Harmony Home Health & Hospice for assistance.

 Taking prescription medications correctly is crucial to seniors’ health.
-For help in ensuring a senior you know is following doctor’s orders, contact Harmony Home Health & Hospice, providers of the best home health and hospice Ogden and the surrounding area have to offer.
+For help in ensuring senior medication adherence, contact Harmony Home Health & Hospice, a leading caregiver in Provo and the surrounding area.